AlexanderHeffernan/Winged-Warfare/README.md

 # Project Description and purpose
 This is my project for CGRA 151.
 We were tasked with creating a game in Processing.
-It is a 2D endless game set during World War II where you fly a spitefire over the battlefields, shooting down enemy planes, and bombing enemy tanks and encampments.
+It is a 2D endless game set during World War II where you fly a spitfire over the battlefields, shooting down enemy planes, and bombing enemy tanks and encampments.

 # Installation instructions
 To run this project: